yycunc/iSMNN/README.md

 ```

-## The optional step for clustering
+## The optional step for cluster harmonizing

 The function *unifiedClusterLabelling* from **SMNN** package is used to match/harmonize the clusters/cell type labels across multiple scRNA-seq batches.
 It takes as input raw expression matrices from two or more batches, a list of marker genes and their corresponding cluster labels, and outputs harmonized cluster label for every single cells across all batches.
 The SMNN pakcage can be installed from [here](https://github.com/yycunc/SMNN).